Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$: Examples of resolutions with conical slices

 on $\mb Z^I$.
 We denote by $(\a,\beta)_Q$ the symmetric bilinear form with $(\a,\a)_Q=2q(\a)$ and we define $p_Q(\a)$ as $1-q_Q(\a)$.
-Associated to $Q$ there is a subset $\Delta^+\subset \mb Z^I$ of positive roots (positive roots of the corresponding Kac-Moody algebra) which corresponds exactly to the dimension vectors of indecomposable representations of $Q$ (this is Kac theorem, see \cite{Kac}).
+We also define a subset $\Delta^+\subset \mb Z^I$ of positive roots (positive roots of the corresponding Kac-Moody algebra) which corresponds exactly to the dimension vectors of indecomposable representations of $Q$ (this is Kac theorem, see \cite{Kac}).

 \begin{thm}[\cite{CrB2}, Theorem 1.1] For $\a\in \mb N^I$ the following are equivalent